© Crown copyright 2019

 - are actors, singers, musicians, other entertainers, or a fashion, photographic or artist model

-You don’t have to include payment details where they have already been included as part of a payroll submission by any other organisation.
+You do not have to include payment details where they are already included as part of a payroll submission by any other organisation.

 Where your business is no longer an intermediary, you must tell HMRC.